By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 Finally, the last two sections would be dedicated to elaborating how the various

-course commands; course edit
+course commands; course edit and course achieve works.

 Credits